 Many materials will fail at a lower stress when subjected to cyclic or repetitive loads than when under static loads.
 This type of failure is known as fatigue.
-For thermoplastics materials, fatigue is only relevant where a large number of stress cycles are anticipated.
+For thermoplastics pipe materials, fatigue is only relevant where a large number of stress cycles are anticipated.
 The important factors to consider are the magnitude of the stress fluctuation and the loading frequency.
-Where large stress fluctuations are predicted, fatigue design may be required.
-For smaller stress fluctuations, a larger number of cycles can be tolerated.
+Where large stress fluctuations are predicted, fatigue design may be required where the total number of cycles in the operational lifetime of the pipe exceeds 100,000.
+For smaller stress cycles, a larger number of cycles can be tolerated.

-The fatigue response of fusion fittings has been investigated (4,5,6).
-The results of laboratory studies can be used to establish a relationship between stress range, defined here as the difference between the maximum and minimum stress (see Fig 1), and the number of cycles to failure.
-From these relationships it is possible to derive load factors that can be applied to the operating pressures, to enable selection of an appropriate fitting pressure rating.
+The fatigue response of thermoplastics pipe materials has been extensively investigated (3-9).
+The results of laboratory studies can be used to establish a relationship between stress range, defined here as the difference between the maximum and minimum stress (see Fig 2), and the number of cycles to failure.
+From these relationships it is possible to derive load factors that can be applied to the operating pressures, to enable selection of an appropriate class of pipe.